 Another issue with having the reflector in the wrong position is that it will not only produce unnatural shadows, but also unnatural catchlights in the eyes.
 In my opinion, catchlights in the lower part of the eyes only look alright as long as there is a catchlight in the upper part of the eyes also.

 One scenario when you may use the reflector as a main light, but positioned low, would be to imitate the light of a rising or setting sun.
 You could use a gold reflector, held even with, or slightly below the subject’s face to help produce a golden light.

 The main purpose of fill light is to fill in shadows, and help even out the lighting.
 In my opinion, a fill light could be placed high or low, depending on the intensity of the light, and the desired result.
 In a situation where your main light is overcast sky, or directional light, such as under a porch, you may want to position your reflector below or even with the subject’s face.
 With brighter main light, you could also position the reflector higher mimic a double main light.

 Below are some examples of a reflector used for fill light.
-For the first few images, a silver reflector was used.
+For the first four images, a silver reflector was used.
 The setting sun was behind the portrait subjects, acting as a hair light.
 The main light was open sky in front of and above the portrait subjects.